approach0/pya0/training-and-inference/README.md

      ../tests/transformer_unmask.txt > data.pretrain-cotmae/test.txt
 ```

-Note that we have **manually** specify to use a subset of shards in `data.pretrain-bertnsp` to make the two datasets roughly equal size:
+Note that we intensionally only use a subset of shards in `data.pretrain-bertnsp` so that the two pretraining datasets are roughly equal in size, for a fair comparison:
 ```
 $ (cd data.pretrain-bertnsp && du -ch `cat shards.txt`)
 713M    mse-aops-2021-data-v3.pkl.pairs.1145999